FAST FACTS ABOUT OCEANSIDE GRANDMOTHERS TO GRANDMOTHERS

 “The AIDS pandemic has left millions of children orphaned by AIDS.
 Without hesitation or complaint, Africa’s grandmothers have stepped in to care for them.
 In fact, in many countries throughout southern Africa, it is estimated that between 40-60% of orphans live in grandmother-headed households.
 After burying their own adult children, they take on the responsibility of caring for their grieving grandchildren, often with little to no support and while coping with their own deteriorating health….

 “Grandmothers are now recognized as community experts and agents of change by governments and international aid agencies.
 They nurture, feed and put their grandchildren into school.
 They work to educate their grandchildren about HIV prevention care and treatment, tend to the sick in their communities, help the recently bereaved, set up support groups, harvest the crops, and advocate for women’s rights.” excerpt, Grandmothers Campaign, Stephen Lewis Foundation

-Our own Oceanside Grandmothers to Grandmothers (g2g) group, founded in 2006, was one of the first started across Canada.
+Our own Oceanside Grandmothers to Grandmothers (g2g) group, founded in 2006, was one of the first started across Canada, in the Parksville to Qualicum region of Vancouver Island.
 You can learn more in About us or the other topics in the navigation bar at the top of this page.
-If you are interested in our activities, you may sign up below to follow our blog and receive emails about our Upcoming events.